dicebear/dicebear/apps/docs/pages/styles/avataaars-neutral/index.md

 ---
 title: Avataaars Neutral – Avatar Style
 description: >
-  Create Avataaars Neutral avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Avataaars face generator: eyes, eyebrows and mouth on a colored square, no head or clothing.
+Create Avataaars Neutral avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---